1998 IAAF World Cross Country Championships – Men's short race

-The initial Men's short race at the 1998 IAAF World Cross Country Championships was held in Marrakech, Morocco, at the Menara district on March 21, 1998.
+The initial Men's short race at the 1998 IAAF World Cross Country Championships was held in Marrakesh, Morocco, at the Menara district on March 21, 1998.
 Reports on the event were given in The New York Times, in the Herald, and for the IAAF.

 Complete results for individuals, for teams, medallists, and the results of British athletes were published.